 Crucially, we position MattKeyBond and BA not merely as static data, but as physically interpretable intermediate features that connect atomic coordinates to macroscopic behavior.
 Unlike purely structural inputs, these descriptors add an explicit energy dimension derived from rigorous electronic structure theory.
-For the ``AI for Science" community, this represents a strategy: by providing pre-calculated quantum insights, we relieve machine learning models from the burden of learning physical laws from scratch.
+For the ``AI for Science" community, this work represents a clear strategy: by providing precomputed quantum insights, we relieve machine-learning models of the burden of learning physical laws from scratch.
 MattKeyBond thus serves as a foundational resource, integrating electronic structure theory into modern AI workflows to accelerate bonding-guided materials discovery.